MrPrimate/ddb-meta-data/modules/wdotmm/README.md

-# Waterdeep Dungeon of the Mad Mage
+# Waterdeep: Dungeon of the Mad Mage

-> Adventure for Levels 5-20
+**A Dungeon Diving Adventure for Levels 5-20**

-> Explore the mega-dungeon of Undermountain in this adventure for the world's greatest roleplaying game.

-In the city of Waterdeep rests a tavern called the Yawning Portal, named after the gaping pit in its common room.
-At the bottom of this crumbling shaft is a labyrinthine dungeon shunned by all but the most daring adventurers.
+Dive into the dungeon shunned by all but the most daring adventurers.
 Known as Undermountain, this dungeon is the domain of the mad wizard Halaster Blackcloak.
-Long has the Mad Mage dwelt in these forlorn depths, seeding his lair with monsters, traps, and mysteries — to what end is a constant source of speculation and concern.

-This adventure picks up where _Waterdeep: Dragon Heist_ leaves off, taking characters of 5th level or higher all the way to 20th level should they explore the entirety of Halaster's home.
-Twenty-three levels of Undermountain are detailed herein, along with the subterranean refuge of Skullport.
-Treasures and secrets abound, but tread with care!
+Long has the Mad Mage dwelt in these forlorn depths, seeding his lair with monsters, traps, and mysteries.
+This adventure picks up where Waterdeep: Dragon Heist leaves off, exploring the twenty-three levels of Undermountain along with the subterranean refuge of Skullport.

+• Explore the **23 unique levels of the Undermountain**<br>

+• Adds **75 mad monsters** to use in the Encounter Builder to create & run organized battles for your party<br>

+• Uncover **16 new magical items** and what they do with a click of your character sheet<br>

+• **Rollable tables**, **detailed maps**, and **helpful stats** to run this **256-page adventure** as the dungeon master

+---

 ## License